ANALYSIS | One month into Iran war, only hard choices for Trump

 At the same time, pressure is building at home.

-Opinion polls show the war is overwhelmingly unpopular with Americans, and while Trump’s Maga movement has mostly stood with him, his grip on his political base could weaken if the economic impact, including high fuel prices, persists.
+Opinion polls show the war is overwhelmingly unpopular with Americans, and while Trump’s MAGA movement has mostly stood with him, his grip on his political base could weaken if the economic impact, including high gas prices, persists.

 Trump’s overall approval rating has fallen to 36%, the lowest since his return to the White House, a Reuters/Ipsos poll completed on Monday found.

-The White House has grown increasingly worried about the political fallout from the war, a former senior Trump administration official told Reuters, citing concerns expressed by Republican legislators about the coming midterm elections.
+The White House has grown increasingly worried about the political fallout from the war, a former senior Trump administration official told Reuters, citing concerns expressed by Republican lawmakers about the coming midterm elections.

 Pushing back, the White House official said Trump aides had briefed Congress numerous times before and during the war.